pegros/PEG_LIST/help/sfpegActionHandlerCmp.md

 **Utilities** of the app.
 It basically requires to select one of the available **sfpegAction__mdt** custom metadata records to define the set of actions to be displayed in the utility bar.

+Such a configuration remains optional, only `utility` action types (see hereafter) being handled by the component if the `Handle Notifications?` property is checked.
+***Beware*** to :
-Such a configuration remains optional, only `utility` action types (see herefafter) being handled by the component by default. ***Beware*** to opt for automatic component launch in the App Builder (`Start automatically` checkbox in the component utility bar configuration), in order to properly support this feature even before having opened the action menu in the utility bar.
+* opt for automatic component launch in the App Utility Item Settings (standard `Start automatically` checkbox in the component configuration) for the component in charge of handling the `utility` action types, in order to properly support this feature even before having opened the action menu in the utility bar.
+* check only once the `Handle Notifications?` checkbox if the component is used multiple times in the utility bar with different action menus, in order to prevent a same action from being executed multiple times.

 ---